ekochmar/ekochmar.github.io/talks.md

 # All talks:

+- Panelist on "Reimagining Education" at the GITEX AI Native Societies session organized by G42, Dubai; October 2025
 - "Brave New World: AI, Higher Education, and the Future of Work", at the AI and Future of Work Forum, Ras Al Khaimah; October 2025
 - "LLMs in Education: Novel Perspectives, Challenges, and Opportunities" tutorial at COLING 2025, Abu Dhabi; January 2025
 - Panelist on "Large Language Models (LLMs) and their Impact on Education" at NAACL, Mexico City; June 2024